VTermus/bibliometria/README.md

 ---
 ### `title_matches(title_query, limit=10, score_cutoff=60) -> pd.DataFrame`

-Fuzzy-search a journal by its **title** across both SCImago Journal Rank (SJR) and Web of Science (WoS).
-Returns a DataFrame with the top candidate matches, their similarity scores, data source, and basic journal metadata
+Fuzzy-searches a journal by title across SJR and WoS and returns a DataFrame of the top candidate matches with similarity scores and basic metadata (title, ISSN/eISSN, SJR, quartiles, etc.).
-(e.g. title, ISSN/eISSN, SJR, quartiles).

-Typical use case: quickly see a list of possible matches when you are not sure about the exact journal title.

 ---
 ### `title_best_match(title_query) -> pd.Series | None`

-Find the **single best fuzzy match** for a journal title across SJR and WoS.
-Returns a pandas Series with the matched title, similarity score, data source, and core metadata,
-or `None` if no reasonable match is found.
+Returns the single best fuzzy match for a journal title as a pandas Series with similarity score and metadata, or `None` if no suitable match is found.

-Typical use case: you want one “best guess” journal record for a given title string.

 ---
 ### `journal_metrics(query, query_type="title") -> pd.Series`